 The Directorate of Digital & Information Services (DDIS) offers a range of web publishing services to the University.
-For all services, staff and researchers are encouraged to contact the DDIS Web Team (email@example.com) in the first instance to discuss their requirements.
+For all services, staff and researchers are encouraged to contact the firstname.lastname@example.org in the first instance to discuss their requirements.

 The following services are available to all staff and researchers.
-Further detail on these services is appended in section 6.0.
+Further detail on these services is appended.

 An easy-to-edit secure service that allows staff to create a staff profile, add work-related responsibilities and (if relevant) integrate research publications from Pure.

-- OpenText: Content Management System supporting the main University website at www.abdn.ac.uk.
-This service is primarily used to showcase the University to applicants, students and businesses and to provide broad information on research activity and public engagement.
+OpenText is the Content Management System supporting the main University website at www.abdn.ac.uk.
+This service is primarily used to showcase the University to applicants, students and businesses and to provide information on research activity and public engagement.
 Editorial access is approved by the Digital Communications team, in concert with heads of school/section.
 Content may also be added or amended via request to nominated editors located within schools/sections.

 A hosting service allowing staff and researchers to securely author and publish material; for example software applications, websites for academic societies and research collaboration.
 Access is available by staff request to the Service Desk via email@example.com.
 Staff requesting web hosting should inform their Heads of School/Section or their nominated approvers, prior to the request to the Service Desk.

 ‘TeachSpace’ is a secure, on-campus web publishing environment for students and staff who require access to PHP and MySQL for teaching and learning purposes.
 Access is available by staff request to the Service Desk via firstname.lastname@example.org.
 Requests should include the relevant course code and account names of any tutors/lecturers.